 - Peak Design Everyday Sling – Mirrorless Camera Bag

 Improving Your Travel Photography

 Ok!
 That was a big post.
 But people kept asking about my gear, so there you go.

 However please remember that gear isn’t everything.

 The best way to improve your travel photography is to practice as much as possible and learn new skills.

-Even after 9 years doing this, I’m still constantly learning techniques to get better.
+Even after ten years doing this, I’m still learning new techniques to get better.